 Exploration corporation/house of the STC, active across accessible space.
 Named after the mythical "searching robot lizard" of Kolmorian mythology, the organization has been active since the 7000s.
 It has invested heavily in the Carina Rush and in a recent series of expansion stargates deep into the Sagittarius arm.

-- Transfinity - Text by Anders Sandberg
+- Transruptcy - Text by M. Alan Kazlev

 - Trillicon Arms - Text by Anders Sandberg